Information Security at DePauw

-The Information Security Committee is endorsing an Information Security Awareness Program for campus as an important part of DePauw's ongoing efforts to promote information security across all aspects of the university.
+The Information Security Committee recognizes that an Information Security Awareness Program for campus is an important part of DePauw's ongoing efforts to promote information security across all aspects of the university.

 After participating in this program, all employees will be able to:

-The program consists of two series targeted toward all faculty and staff members:
+The 2016/2017 academic year program consisted of two series targeted toward all faculty and staff members:

-- The Core Education Series is organized around what you can do to ensure information security (e.g., email, social media, passwords, file management secure, Wi-Fi, etc.) and what you should know (e.g., about protecting data (e.g., privacy laws, FERPA, HIPAA, etc.).
-We strongly encourage everyone to participate.
-Those who complete the series will be recognized with a certificate of achievement.
+The Core Education Series was organized around what you can do to ensure information security (e.g., email, social media, passwords, file management secure, Wi-Fi, etc.) and what you should know about protecting data (e.g., privacy laws, FERPA, HIPAA, etc.).
+We strongly encouraged everyone to participate.
+Those who completed the series were recognized with a certificate of achievement.

-For 2016, the Core Education Series is comprised of twelve 2-4 minute online tutorials from a series called "Securing the Human" published by the SANS Institute.
-It takes less than 45 minutes to complete.
-Additional information, including descriptions of the core series modules, is available on the IT KnowledgeBase InfoSec Core Education Series article.
+The Core Education Series was comprised of twelve 2-4 minute online tutorials from a series called "Securing the Human" published by the SANS Institute.
+It took less than 45 minutes to complete.
+Additional information, including descriptions of the core series modules, was available on the IT KnowledgeBase InfoSec Core Education Series article.

-- The Continuing Education Series varies from broad topics (e.g., social networks, mobile device security, working remotely, etc.) to area specific content (e.g. senior leadership, criminal justice, federal tax information, etc.).
-The content is adaptable to areas of responsibility.
-A certificate of achievement will be awarded for every 5 modules completed.
+The Continuing Education Series varied from broad topics (e.g., social networks, mobile device security, working remotely, etc.) to area specific content (e.g. senior leadership, criminal justice, federal tax information, etc.).
+The content was adaptable to areas of responsibility.
+A certificate of achievement was awarded for every 5 modules completed.

-For 2016, the Continuing Education Series is comprised of over twenty 2-4 minute online tutorials.
-Additional information, including descriptions of the continuing series modules, is available on the IT KnowledgeBase InfoSec Continuing Education Series article.
+The Continuing Education Series was comprised of over twenty 2-4 minute online tutorials.
+Additional information, including descriptions of the continuing series modules, was available on the IT KnowledgeBase InfoSec Continuing Education Series article.